oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 (#key_binding_security) for security considerations.

-# Example 1: SD-JWT {#example-1}
+# Example SD-JWT {#main-example}

 In this example, a simple SD-JWT is demonstrated.
 This example is split into issuance and presentation.

-Note: Throughout the examples in this document, line breaks had to be added to JSON strings and base64-encoded strings to adhere to the 72 character limit for lines in RFCs and for readability.
+Note: Throughout the examples in this document, line breaks had to be added to JSON strings and base64-encoded strings to adhere to the 72-character limit for lines in RFCs and for readability.
 JSON does not allow line breaks within strings.

 ## Issuance